SadRobotChannel/af/referral.md

 Note: You don't need to put your real/full name, just the email and your first name or initials or nick name is enough!

 <p> </p>
-<b>Let's try it!</b>
+<b>Your Reward for Sharing</b>
 <p> </p>
 The March will be beta run.
 We hope to have at least 10 people participating.
-As a reward for sharing, we will put <i>your</i> Ref IDs on the Faucet Directory listings.
-Your ranking will indicate which faucet you'll get to own.
-Each person will own 5 sites, as follows:
+As a reward for sharing, we will put <i>your</i> Ref IDs on the <a href="http://www.all-faucets.com/all/index.html">Faucet Directory page</a> .
+Your ranking number will indicate which faucet you'll get to own.
+Each person will own 5 sites, counting from the top, as follows:
 <br>
 Rank 1: sites #1 -5<br>
 Rank 2: sites #6-10<br>